chehx/chehx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am pursuing my Ph.D. degree in Computer Science and Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk) (HKUST).
-My research interests include computer vision, medical image analysis, and trustworthy artificial intelligence.
+I am pursuing my Ph.D. in Computer Science and Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk) (HKUST).
+My primary research interests lie in computer vision, medical image analysis, and trustworthy artificial intelligence.

-Before HKUST, I graduated from [Northwestern Polytechnical University](https://en.nwpu.edu.cn) (NWPU) with honors, and obtained a bachelor's degree of software engineering from the school of software and microelectronics.
+Prior to joining HKUST, I graduated from [Northwestern Polytechnical University](https://en.nwpu.edu.cn) (NWPU) with honors, and obtained a bachelor's degree of software engineering from the school of software and microelectronics.
-During my undergraduate studies, I was fortunate to receive prestigious honors and awards, including the China National Scholarship.
+Throughout my undergraduate studies, I was honored to receive several prestigious awards and recognitions, including the China National Scholarship.

 <!-- Honestly, I have chance to work with some great researchers as Prof.Feiping Nie, Prof. Xuelong Li and Prof. Wei Zheng in the field of machine learning. -->

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->